hiddewie/template/README.md

 - `drop(n)`: drops the first `n` characters from the string.
 - `fromJson`: parse a value from JSON.
 - `abbreviate`: ensure the value is not longer than `n` characters.
 If it is longer, the value will be shortened until `n-1` characters, and suffixed with `…`.
+- `trimLeft`, `trimRight`, `trim`: trim the left, right or both sides of the string from whitespace.

 #### Array functions